undreamai/LLMUnity/README.md

 **Create the server**<br>
 To create the server:
 - Create a project with a GameObject using the `LLM` script as described above
-- Enable the `Remote` option of the `LLM` and optionally configure the server parameters: port, API key, SSL certificate, SSL key
+- Enable the `Remote` option of the `LLM` and optionally configure the server port and API key
+- Enable 'Allow Downloads Over HTTP' in the project settings
 - Build and run to start the server

 Alternatively you can use a server binary for easier deployment:
-- Run the above scene from the Editor and copy the command from the Debug messages (starting with "Server command:")
+- Run the above scene from the Editor and copy the command from the Debug messages (starting with "Deploy server command:")
-- Download the [server binaries](https://github.com/undreamai/LlamaLib/releases/download/v2.0.0/undreamai-v2.0.0-server.zip) and [DLLs](https://github.com/undreamai/LlamaLib/releases/download/v2.0.0/undreamai-v2.0.0-llamacpp-full.zip) and extract them into the same folder
+- Download and extract the [LlamaLib binaries](https://github.com/undreamai/LlamaLib/releases/download/v2.0.0/LlamaLib-v2.0.0.zip)
-- Find the architecture you are interested in from the folder above e.g. for Windows and CUDA use the `windows-cuda-cu12.2.0`.<br>You can also check the architecture that works for your system from the Debug messages (starting with "Using architecture").
-- From command line change directory to the architecture folder selected and start the server by running the command copied from above.
+- From command line change directory to the `servers` folder selected and start the server by running the command copied from above.

-In both cases you'll need to enable 'Allow Downloads Over HTTP' in the project settings.

 **Create the characters**<br>
 Create a second project with the game characters using the `LLMAgent` script as described above.
-Enable the `Remote` option and configure the host with the IP address (starting with "http://") and port of the server.
+Enable the `Remote` option and configure the host with the IP address (starting with "http://") and port / API key of the server.

 </details>
 <details>